lsst-epo/quiz_project/readme.md

 ## Project

 Create a short quiz that presents an **information block**, and evaluates the user’s understanding of the **information block** using several **question types**.
-Feel free to add, alter, or replace any or all of the provided copy, markup, or styles.
+Feel free to  (you will need to) add, alter, or replace any or all of the provided copy, markup, or styles.

 **Note**: The content of the quiz is nonconsequential; Ipsum Lorem is entirely sufficient for the **information block** and the **questions**.